What is “unbundled” representation?

 - There is a lot at stake in your case (such a losing your home, losing parenting rights to your children, or substantial financial loss)

-How to work with a Unbundled Attorney
+How to work with an Unbundled Lawyer

 - Who will decide on strategy?